 My ideal project is a non-repeating railing where I can play design-wise with shapes and develop themes throughout the railing.
 I made a railing like that for Robert and Donna Forsyth which was really fun to work on.
 My appreciation for lines and curves stems often from Art Nouveau.
 The railing at the Daniel Stowe Botanical Gardens doesn’t have any repeats.
 That really is my favorite way to work, to have a basic theme and a design and not have a rigid progression of bars.

-CP: Any advice for aspiring blacksmiths, especially aspiring female blacksmiths?
+CP: Any advice for aspiring blacksmiths, especially aspiring blacksmiths who are women?

 CP: Do you have a favorite tool?